 Two examples: Antoun Saadeh’s pan-Syrianism and Constantin Zureik’s pan-Arabism.

 The first example is Antoun Saadeh.
 A Lebanese Greek Orthodox Christian, he founded the Syrian Social-Nationalist Party in 1932, on his return to Lebanon after living in Latin America.
 Although largely self-taught, he taught German at the American University of Beirut, where he recruited numerous students to form the militant forces of his party.
-Georges Antonius, the first historian of Arab nationalism, highlights the key role played by the American University of Beirut in the emergence and then the new essentialist and antisemitic formulation of Arab nationalism: “If we take into account its contribution to the dissemination of knowledge, the impetus it gave to literature and science, and the achievements of its graduates, we can rightly say that its influence on the Arab renaissance, at least in its early days, was greater than that of any other institution”[10].
+Georges Antonius, the first historian of Arab nationalism, highlights the key role played by the American University of Beirut in the emergence and then the new essentialist and antisemitic formulation of Arab nationalism: “When account is taken of its contribution to the diffusion of knowledge, of the impetus it gave to literature and science, and of the achievements of its graduates, it may justly be said that its influence on the Arab revival, at any rate in its earlier stage, was greater than that of any other institution”[10].

 Antoun Saadeh’s Syrian Social-Nationalist Party campaigned for a “Greater Syria”, its irredentism encompassing Sinai, Palestine, Jordan, Lebanon, Syria, Iraq and even the island of Cyprus.
 From the outset, this party was characterized by its fascist style: paramilitary organizational structure, cult of the leader, right down to the party flag modelled on the Nazi flag (red and black colors reversed, emblem consisting of a swirl represented as a quasi-swastika), and finally the slogan “Syria above all else” (a mimetic of the slogan “ Deutschland über alles ”).